OlivierLD/oliv-ai/opencv/README.md

 ### Other Systems
 See <https://opencv-java-tutorials.readthedocs.io/en/latest/01-installing-opencv-for-java.html>.

-> _Warning_ If you have a class verion issue (55 vs 57 for example) you might need to upgrade your JDK...
+> _Warning_ If you have a class version issue (55 vs 57 for example) you might need to upgrade your JDK...

 #### April-30, 2020.
 Raspbian Buster comes with a JDK 11.